Christian Ethics and Political, Pastoral, and Practical Theology

 Community

-Postgraduate students and faculty in Christian Ethics form a small, tight-knit group where scholarship is interwoven with conversation and friendship.
-Each year begins with a walk through the historic Oxford countryside.
+Postgraduate students and faculty in Christian Ethics and aligned fields form a collegial and convivial group where scholarship is interwoven with conversation and friendship.
+Each year begins with a walk through the countryside and ends with a garden party.
 During term-time, research seminars bring all members of the intellectual community together fortnightly.
-In addition, the annual Hensley Henson lectures and events at the MacDonald Centre for Theology, Ethics, & Public Life are open to anyone interested in the field.
-Every two or three years, students are invited to take part in a four-day ‘reading party’, featuring group study, afternoon excursions, seminars, and trips to the pub!
+Events at the MacDonald Centre for Theology, Ethics, & Public Life are open to anyone interested in the field.
+In addition, there are ad hoc reading groups, afternoon excursions, workshops, and trips to the pub!